melvincayas/image-gallery/README.md

 - Added loading screen on route change using animation from [react-loading](https://www.npmjs.com/package/react-loading)
 - Add [Open Graph](https://ogp.me/) meta tags in `_document.js` and `Head` from `next/head` for social sharing
+- Use [FontAwesome](https://fontawesome.com/) to load icons for layout button

 ## Built With